juanparati/Sendinblue/README.md

         MailTemplate::send(100);                        // Send template but previous attribute and second recipient is not used.

-In is also possible enclose the mail message into a closure so it is not necessary to reset the message state using the "reset" method:
+It's also possible enclose the mail message into a closure so the call to the "reset" method is not neccesary:

         MailTemplate::send(100, function ($message) {
             $message->to('user2@example.net');